How the Stooges’ Debut Set the Stage for Punk

 "It was love at first sight," Fields added.
 "The MC5 were a great rock 'n' roll machine, but with the Stooges, you went sailing right over the cliff of modern musical taste into places you'd never been before.
 It was like they were making music I'd wanted to hear my whole life."
 Elektra only asked that the band drop "Psychedelic" from its name – which, in retrospect, certainly makes sense.

-Sessions began in April 1969 with producer John Cale, the former Velvet Underground member — and an inspired choice.
+Sessions began in April 1969 with producer John Cale, the former Velvet Underground member – and an inspired choice.
 He had a knack for capturing this wild ensemble on tape as they furiously created.
 Upon entering the studio, the Stooges had admitted to only having a few songs together.
 Fast-forward just 24 hours later, however, and they had the rest of the album written and ready to go.
 By Aug.
 5, 1969, it was on store shelves.

 The Stooges gets underway with one of the most ferocious album openers ever in "1969."
 From the wah-wah'd guitar intro to the heart-pounding Bo Diddley beat that steps in, the Stooges are off and running.
 "It's 1969 OK, all across the U.S.A.
 It's another year for me and you.
 Another year with nothin' to do," Pop sings, addressing eternal teenage frustration.
 These feelings would come to a boiling point in the '70s, giving birth to all that was punk rock.
 Speaking of which, the raw power and emotion that charged '1969' is dosed even higher on the next track.
 "I Wanna Be Your Dog" may just be the ultimate in young, loud and snotty rock.
 These guys could summon enough attitude to run the engines of most other bands out there at the time.